Mitch McConnell: Under Trump

-In January 2017, Republican president Donald Trump nominated Neil Gorsuch to fill the Supreme Court vacancy left after Scalia's death.
+In January 2017, President Trump nominated Neil Gorsuch to fill the Supreme Court vacancy left after Scalia's death.
 Gorsuch's nomination was confirmed on April 7, 2017, after McConnell eliminated the filibuster on Supreme Court nominees.

 On July 18, 2018, with Andy Oldham's Senate confirmation, Senate Republicans broke a record for largest number of appeals court judiciary confirmations during a president's first two years; Oldham became the 23rd appeals court judge confirmed in Trump's term.
 McConnell said he considers the judiciary to be the item of Trump's first two years with the longest-lasting impact on the country.
-The record for the number of circuit court judges confirmed during a president's first year was broken in 2017, while the previous two-year record took place under President George H. W. Bush, and included 22 nominations.
-By March 2020, McConnell had contacted an unknown number of judges, encouraging them to retire prior to the 2020 election.
-He confirmed 260 federal judges over the course of Trump's four-year term, shifting the federal judiciary to the right.
+The record for the number of circuit court judges confirmed during a president's first year was broken in 2017, while the previous two-year record of 22 confirmations took place under President George H. W. Bush.
+By March 2020, McConnell had contacted an unknown number of judges, encouraging them to retire before the 2020 election.
+He confirmed 260 federal judges during Trump's four-year term, shifting the federal judiciary to the right.

-In July 2018, President Trump nominated Brett Kavanaugh to replace the retiring Anthony Kennedy as an associate justice of the Supreme Court.
-McConnell accused Democrats of creating an "extreme" distortion of Kavanaugh's record during his hearing process.
-In September 2018, Christine Blasey Ford publicly alleged that she had been sexually assaulted by Kavanaugh in 1982.
-After a report came out of Democrats' investigating a second allegation against Kavanaugh, McConnell said, "I want to make it perfectly clear....
+In July 2018, Trump nominated Brett Kavanaugh to replace the retiring Anthony Kennedy as an associate justice of the Supreme Court.
+McConnell accused Democrats of creating an "extreme" distortion of Kavanaugh's record during his hearings.
+In September 2018, Christine Blasey Ford publicly alleged that Kavanaugh had sexually assaulted her in 1982.
+After it was reported that Democrats were investigating a second allegation against Kavanaugh, McConnell said, "I want to make it perfectly clear. ...
 Judge Kavanaugh will be voted on here on the Senate floor."
 Kavanaugh was confirmed on October 6.
-McConnell afterward admitted the confirmation process was a low point for the Senate, but also downplayed reports of dysfunction in the Senate; he said claims that the Senate was "somehow broken over this [were] simply inaccurate".
+McConnell said the confirmation process was a low point for the Senate, but also downplayed reports of dysfunction in the Senate; he said claims that the Senate was "somehow broken over this [were] simply inaccurate".

-In October 2018, McConnell said if a Supreme Court vacancy were to occur during Trump's 2020 re-election year he would not follow his 2016 decision to let the winner of the upcoming presidential election nominate a justice.
-He noted that in 2016 the Senate was controlled by a party other than the president'sand argued that for that reason, the 2016 precedent was not applicable in 2020, when the presidency and Senate were both controlled by Republicans.
-In September 2020, following the death of Ruth Bader Ginsburg, he announced the Senate would vote on Trump's nominated replacement.
-On October 23, 2020, McConnell set in place the Senate debate for the confirmation of Amy Coney Barrett to fill Ginsburg's seat.
-Barrett was confirmed on October 26, 2020.
+In October 2018, McConnell said if a Supreme Court vacancy were to occur in 2020, he would not repeat his 2016 decision to let the winner of the upcoming presidential election nominate a justice.
+He argued that because in 2016 the Senate was controlled by a party other than the president's, the 2016 precedent was not applicable in 2020, when Republicans controlled both the presidency and Senate.
+In September 2020, after Ruth Bader Ginsburg died, he announced the Senate would vote on Trump's nominated replacement.
+On October 23, McConnell set in place the Senate debate on the confirmation of Amy Coney Barrett to fill Ginsburg's seat.
+Barrett was confirmed on October 26.